PubInv/covid19-vent-list/README.md

 [Oxford new report](https://www.youtube.com/watch?v=xdZtMgpxnPI) Yet another news report of a project.
 No information that it is open.

-[OpenBreath Italy](https://www.openbreath.it/en/) Sadly not an open design; claims good progress but hard to tell.
+[OpenBreath Italy](https://www.openbreath.it/en/) Now with a repo.
+Just made their first prototype.

 [Ad Hoc](https://20100.be/ad-hoc-ventilator/)